MODERATE-Project/moderate-docs/docs/tools-and-services/lec.md

 By enabling the creation of LECs, the tool contributes to a more sustainable energy ecosystem, supporting decarbonization efforts and the wider adoption of renewable energy.
 It helps streamline energy management, making energy production and consumption more efficient within communities.
 Users who invest time in learning and using this tool gain the ability to identify optimal locations for LECs, contributing to environmental sustainability and community engagement, while simplifying a typically complex and data-intensive process.

-The tool is currently accessible from this URL: [https://lec.moderate.cloud/](https://lec.moderate.cloud/)
+The tool is currently accessible at the following URL: [https://lec.moderate.cloud/](https://lec.moderate.cloud/)

 ## User Guide